The Antarctic Peninsula to the Ross Sea, including Australia’s Macquarie Island & the New Zealand Sub-Antarctic Islands

 You’ll have a National Geographic photographer as your traveling companion, to inspire you and provide tips in the field.
 And the services of a Lindblad-National Geographic certified photo instructor, as well—to help you turn your point-and-shoot camera into an “aim and create.”
 You’ll find no end of subjects and the help you need to return home with your best photos ever.

-Every day is active and engaging
+Every day is engaging

 Travel in excellent company

 Journey to these remote destinations under the sure guidance of an expedition leader, a team of veteran naturalists, a National Geographic photographer, plus a Lindblad-National Geographic certified photo instructor, an undersea specialist, a video chronicler, and a wellness specialist.
 Their knowledge and passion for Antarctica is the key to your once-in-a-lifetime experience.

 Sleek and powerful on the outside, National Geographic Endurance is quietly luxe in the best Scandinavian design on the inside.
 With a total of six decks, Endurance has over 10,000 square feet of glass to frame the spectacular polar scenery to keep you connected to the view, while her décor and amenities keep you, and just 125 fellow passengers, spaciously and contentedly contained.